Frequently Asked Questions (FAQ's)

 Q: How would you like to be involved?
 Volunteer, apply for a job or donate?

 A: We always need volunteers.
 These tasks range from the mundane- office work, to physical- yard work, social-outreach at community events, or rewarding- teaching life skills classes to the students.
-For more information on how to sign up online and events, please check out our events page.
-If you are interested in more information, we provide a quarterly newsletter list that you can subscribe to here as well.
+For more information on how you can become involved please fill out the form HERE.

 Q: What kind of things can I donate?

 Typically, we look for anything you can donate that you would want to have in a home or office.
 We do accept clothing donations.
 Often times though because of the specificity and difference in sizes between our students, we refer people interested in donating clothes to The Heart Locker.
-However, we serve as an auxiliary donation location for this free drop in program.
 Their service provides a broader reach to your donation and is available to a wider variety of students, including our own, throughout the Valley.

 Q: Where are you located?